Air consists of nitrogen. Revolutionary change in air composition

 O 2 + hν → 2O

-As a result of the action of the same ultraviolet radiation, ozone decays:
+As a result of the same ultraviolet radiation, ozone decomposes:

 O 3 + hν → O 2 + O

 Oxygen is used for the respiration of living organisms.
-With its help, the processes of oxidation and combustion occur.
+With its help, oxidation and combustion processes occur.

 Ozone serves to protect living organisms from ultraviolet radiation, which causes irreversible mutations.
-The highest concentration of ozone is observed in the lower stratosphere within the so-called. ozone layer or ozone screen lying at altitudes of 22-25 km.
-The ozone content is small: at normal pressure, all the ozone of the earth's atmosphere would occupy a layer only 2.91 mm thick.
+The highest concentration of ozone is observed in the lower stratosphere within the so-called. ozone layer or ozone screen, lying at altitudes of 22-25 km.
+The ozone content is low: at normal pressure

 The formation of the third most common gas in the atmosphere, argon, as well as neon, helium, krypton and xenon, is associated with volcanic eruptions and the decay of radioactive elements.

-In particular, helium is a product of the radioactive decay of uranium, thorium and radium: 238 U → 234 Th + α, 230 Th → 226 Ra + 4 He, 226 Ra → 222 Rn + α (in these reactions, the α-particle is a helium nucleus, which in in the process of energy loss captures electrons and becomes 4 He).
+In particular, helium is a product of the radioactive decay of uranium, thorium and radium: 238 U → 234 Th + α, 230 Th → 226 Ra + 4 He, 226 Ra → 222 Rn + α (in these reactions the α-particle is the helium nucleus, which in During the process of energy loss, it captures electrons and becomes 4 He).

 Argon is formed during the decay of the radioactive isotope of potassium: 40 K → 40 Ar + γ.